sgapps-de/pure-publish/README.md

 ### `--dry-run`

-Do not change any file or do the real publishing.
-Show only what would be done.
+Do nothing - show only what would be done.
 Also dump the purified version of 'package.json'.

 ## Configuration